-Without much good sleep myself, Matt and I head off for a planned 33 mile(53 km) day.
-We do over 7000 feet(2133 m) of climbing and begin to run into large swathes of snow in the afternoon.
+Without much good sleep, Matt and I head off for a planned 33 mile(53 km) day.
+We do over 7000ft(2133 m) of climbing and begin to run into large swathes of snow in the afternoon.
 Water becomes abundant and we no longer need to carry so much.
 In fact I'd left two water bottles behind at Kennedy and now only had 2L capacity.

 My pace slows down substantially near the end of the day but we reach our goal in the evening.
 I join another group of nearby hikers at a campfire to warm myself up.
 Before sleeping I try to patch my pad with some tape that Matt lends me.
 It barely works and I resort to waking up every hour to re-inflate the pad underneath me.